carpentries-incubator/reproducible-ml-workflows/episodes/pixi-deployment.md

 ## Version Control

-We now want to use these tools to build our Pixi environment into a Linux container.
+We now want to use these tools to build our Pixi environment into a Docker Linux container.

 On a **new branch** in your repository, add and commit the files from this episode.